-After several years, Muhammad and his followers returned to Makkah and, having peacefully conquered it, so they forgave their enemies who had once persecuted them relentlessly.
-Before Muhammad died at the age of 63, the greater part of the Arabian Peninsula had become Muslim, and within a century of his death Islam had spread to Spain in the West and as far East as China.
+After several years, Mohammad and his followers returned to Makkah, where they forgave their enemies who had once persecuted them relentlessly.
+Before Mohammad died, at the age of 63, the greater part of the Arabian Peninsula had become Muslim, and within a century of his death, Islam had spread to Spain in the West and as far East as China.
 Among the reasons for the rapid and peaceful spread of Islam was the truth and clarity of its doctrine.

-Prophet Muhammad was a perfect example of an honest, just,

-Among the reasons for the rapid and peaceful spread of Islam was the truth and clarity of its doctrine. merciful, compassionate, truthful, and brave human being.
+Prophet Mohammad was a perfect example of an honest, just, merciful, compassionate, truthful, and brave human being.
 Though he was a man, he was far removed from all evil characteristics and strove solely for the sake of Allah and his reward in the Hereafter.
 Moreover, in all of his actions and dealings, he was ever mindful and fearful of God.

-"O Mankind, the messenger has come to you with the truth from your Lord, so believe; it is better for you.
+"O Mankind, the Messenger has come to you with the truth from your Lord, so believe; it is better for you.
 But if you disbelieve - then indeed, to Allah belongs whatsoever is in the heavens and earth.
 And ever is Allah Knowing and Wise."
-(Qur'an 4: 170)
+(Qur'an 4, 170)